zacs/jekyll2medium/README.md

 ### Installation

 Just put this file in your root jekyll directory (the same directory where you have your `index.html`).
+Of course, replace all the foobar items in the Front Matter with your own details.
+NOTE: Make sure your site_root does _not_ have a trailing slash.

 ### Usage